Conyers, Georgia: History

 In October 1999, Rockdale County, and by extension the county seat of Conyers, gained substantial notoriety when the Public Broadcasting Service series Frontline aired a nationwide documentary entitled The Lost Children of Rockdale County detailing a syphilis outbreak among middle- and high-school-aged teenagers within the county.
 The documentary was well received outside Conyers, with rave reviews from such outlets as The Wall Street Journal and Entertainment Weekly.

-In 2010, Conyers was thrust into the spotlight when identical twins and former residents Tasmiyah Janeesha Whitehead and Jasmiyah Kaneesha Whitehead (both born November 27, 1993) were arrested on May 21, 2010 for having committed matricide.
+Identical twins and former residents Tasmiyah Janeesha Whitehead and Jasmiyah Kaneesha Whitehead (both born November 27, 1993) were arrested on May 21, 2010, for having committed matricide.
 The victim was Jarmecca Yvonne Whitehead (born April 18, 1975), who also went by the nickname "Nikki".
 She was beaten and stabbed and placed in a tub full of water where her daughters left her to die as they left for Rockdale County High School.
 The crime occurred on January 13, 2010, in the Bridle Ridge Walk subdivision on Appaloosa Way.
-The crime sent shockwaves throughout the community.
+The crime sent shock waves throughout the community.
 Jarmecca's autopsy revealed that she suffered injuries to her lungs and jugular vein, and had a severed spinal cord.
 Initially, the twins proclaimed their innocence, but in 2014, they pleaded guilty and are serving 30-year sentences in separate prisons.
 The crime was featured in a few true-crime documentaries and television shows, which include Dateline NBC in an episode titled "Bad Blood", Snapped episode 1403 titled "The Whitehead Twins", and Evil Twins in an episode titled "Honor Roll Killers", a show that airs on the Investigation Discovery network (see also Murder of Nikki Whitehead).

 From 2013 to 2018, the CW show The Originals was filmed in Conyers.

+A chemical fire at a BioLab facility in the city resulted in shelter-in-place orders for over 90,000 Georgians in late September 2024.